School Tuition Sample Clauses

 School Tuition.
 Any employee who, on their day off, attends an accredited college, university, trade school, technical school, conference or seminar in a curriculum related to the fire services, as determined by a panel of three (3) members, including the Fire Chief, Human Resource Director, and the Union President, shall be reimbursed by the Township for tuition, fees and books.
 Maximum tuition reimbursement shall equate to the cost for thirty (30) credit hours per calendar year based upon the in-county per credit hour cost at Macomb Community College.
 Upon completion of a course with a passing grade of “C” or better, approval of such reimbursement shall be granted by the Chief.
 If an employee terminates employment within one (1) year of receiving any portion of said funds, the employee will return said funds on a prorata basis commencing the month of receiving the funds.
 The 15th day of the month shall be used to determine if the employee receives one (1) month accrual for the purpose of refunding.
 If the employment terminates on or after the 15th of the month, then the employee accrues one

 School Tuition.
-24.1 An employee who on his/her days off attend college, university, or trade school in a course or program related to police service, with the approval of the Chief of Police, shall be reimbursed by the Township for tuition, purchase of books, and other necessary materials required by the course.
+24.1 An employee who on his/her days off attend a college, university or trade school in a course or program related to police service, with the approval of the Chief of Police, shall be reimbursed by the Township for tuition, purchase of books, and other necessary materials required by the course.
 Employees shall be reimbursed by the Township within thirty (30) days upon submission of proper documentation that he/she is enrolled in the course.
 If the employee does not work for the Township for at least one (1) year after receiving his/her school expenses, then and in that event the employee shall refund or have deleted from his/her separation pay the pro rata amount for that portion of a year, as measured by months, that remains after terminating employment.
 The proration of months shall be determined by counting any months where the employee has employment status for at least sixteen (16) days during the calendar month and disregarding any months where the employee does not have sixteen (16) calendar days.
 This paragraph shall not apply if the employment ceases because of retirement with normal age and service time or due to a duty disability retirement.

 School Tuition.
 An employee who on his/her days off attends an accredited college, university, or trade school recognized by an accrediting agency certified by the United States Department of Education and in a course or program related to police service, with the approval of the Chief of Police, shall be reimbursed by the Township for tuition, purchase of books, and other necessary materials required by the course.
-Employees shall be reimbursed by the Township within thirty (30) days If the employee does not work for the Township for at least one (1) year after receiving his/her school expenses, then and in that event the employee shall refund or have deleted from his/her separation pay the pro rata amount for that portion of a year, as measured by months, that remains after terminating employment.
+Employees shall be reimbursed by the Township within thirty (30) days upon submission of proper documentation that he/she is enrolled in the course.
+If the employee does not work for the Township for at least one (1) year after receiving his/her school expenses, then and in that event the employee shall refund or have deleted from his/her separation pay the pro rata amount for that portion of a year, as measured by months, that remains after terminating employment.
 The proration of months shall be determined by counting any months where the employee has employment status for at least sixteen (16) days during the calendar month and disregarding any months where the employee does not have sixteen (16) calendar days.
 This paragraph shall not apply if the employment ceases because of retirement with normal age and service time or due to a duty disability retirement.
 Any employee who withdraws from or fails to complete a course after receiving reimbursement from the Township or who fails to obtain a passing grade of "C" or better, shall have thirty (30) days from the date of withdrawal or the date he/she receives less than a "C" grade to repay the Township such monies.
 If such amount is not repaid to the Township, upon advance notice to the employee, such amount may be withheld from his/her pay.
 Advance notice shall not be necessary if the employee is terminating employment.
-Upon ratification of this agreement, an employee who on his or her days off attends a college, university or trade school in a course or program related to police service, with the approval of the Chief of Police, shall be reimbursed a maximum of $2,000 per calendar year by the Township for tuition, purchase of books, and other necessary materials required by the course.
-Current bargaining unit members in the bargaining unit on December 29, 2010 shall be exempt from this provision for a period of four years from the date of signing of the contract April 1, 2010 through March 31, 2013 contract (December 29, 2014).
+An employee who on his or her days off attends a college, university or trade school in a course or program related to police service, with the approval of the Chief of Police, shall be reimbursed a maximum of $4,000 per calendar year by the Township for tuition, purchase of books, and other necessary materials required by the course.

 AutoNDA by SimpleDocs